-With over 800 million active users, Instagram is undoubtedly one of the most far-reaching social media networks you can use for marketing purposes.
+With over 1 billion active users, Instagram is undoubtedly one of the most far-reaching social media networks you can use for marketing purposes.

-Instagram has proven a viable advertising option for businesses today, and shows no signs of slowing down -- in fact, eMarketer estimates worldwide Instagram ad revenues will exceed $10 billion by 2019, an exponential increase from 1.86 billion in 2016.
+Instagram has proven a viable advertising option for businesses today, and shows no signs of slowing down -- in fact Instagram ad revenues will exceed $18 billion in ad revenue in 2021.

 If you're not already using Instagram for your business, you're missing out on a ton of opportunity to grow brand awareness and reach a wide audience.
 Fortunately, adopting an Instagram strategy can be relatively easy with enough time and effort.